bosquejun/my-portfoilio/content/education.md

 ---
-degree: "Bachelor of Science in Computer Education"
+degree: "Bachelor of Science in Industrial Education - Major in Computer Education"
 school: "Technological University of the Philippines – Manila"
 period: "2012 – 2016"
 languages: